rim99/scala-nio/README.md

 ## Component Stack

-apilet is loosely coupled by a few component.
-Including:
+Apilet is loosely coupled by a few components, including:
 * `apilet-nio`
 * `apilet-http`
 * `apilet-router`